bsgh1107/bsgh1107.github.io/_posts/2025-05-19-Trimbakeshwar-Nashik.markdown

 # **Itinerary: 1 night & 2 days from Pune**
-Day1    : Delhi to Rajkot, 2hrs Flight.
+Day1    : Pune to Nahsik via Car.
-Day1    : Rajkot to Dwarka, 4hrs Vande Bharat Train.
+Day1    : Visit Trimbakeshwar Jyotirlinga.
-Night1  : Stay in a Hotel in dwarka.
+Night1  : Stay in a Hotel in Nashink.
-Day2    : Dwarkadish, Bet Dwarka, Nageshwar.
+Day2    : Visit Panchvati and surpunding Temples and backe to Pune.

 # **Route map from Delhi**